These Indigenous artists say there's more to life than being 'left on the reserve'

 "I hope I inspire the next generation to see that there's more to it, more to the world, than being left on the reserve," he said.
 "Thinking that this is the only place to be, when there's a whole world out there for you.

-"You see a lot of kids who turn down the wrong path because they feel like there's no way out from the reserve.
+"You see a lot of kids who turn down the wrong path because they feel like there's no way out.

 "But when you have some outlets like this, and you have these opportunities, you really do give that hope to our people."